kodelasrikanth/webdevNotes/css-notes.md

  4. Fixed
  5. Sticky
 ### Static
-The element is positioned according to the normal flow of the document. the offset properties have no effect
+The element is positioned according to the normal flow of the document. the offset properties have no effect.
+This is the default value.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwNDkwNDc5NF19
+eyJoaXN0b3J5IjpbMjA0NDk1ODIyOV19
 -->